blackgamma7/n64_ghidra/GhidraNotes.md

   do{
     uVar2=uVar2-4;
     *puVar1=0;
+    puVar1=puVar1+1;
   }while(uVar2!=0);
   //more init code
   return; //or "while(true){}" in some cases.
 }
 ```
-in this case, DAT_XXXXXXXX refers to the start of the .bss section, and 0xYYYYY its size.
-Go into Memory Map, split the .ram section from XXXXXXXX and then split it again, giving the first split a size of YYYYY and untick the "initalized" checkbox.
+in this case, `DAT_XXXXXXXX` refers to the start of the .bss section, and `0xYYYYY` its size.
+Go into Memory Map, split the .ram section from `XXXXXXXX` and then split it again, giving the first split a size of `YYYYY` and untick the "initalized" checkbox.
 Also note that such code is usually asm.

 ## Nintendo 64 specific